end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 A virtual or baremetal server with
 * at least 8 GB RAM (32 GB or even 64 GB will be better!)
-* Ubuntu 14.04 LTS with a 4.x kernel with AUFS support (see [FAQ](#FAQ) if needed)
+* Ubuntu 14.04 LTS with a 4.x kernel with AUFS support (see FAQ if needed)

 ```
-No mysql server must be installed because it is provided by cloudunit containers.
+No mysql server must be installed because one will be provided by CloudUnit.
-Else 3306 port conflict !
+If one is already installed on the server, it will create a conflict on port 3306.
-If present, you must save your data (if needed) and remove mysql server.
+You must remove it before installing CloudUnit.
+Backup your data if necessary.
 ```

 ## Installation